-For heating, your unit is divided into three "zones" on your thermostat or your climate screen, if your coach is equipped with the SilverLeaf system.
+For heating, your coach is divided into three "zones" on your thermostat or your climate screen, if your coach is equipped with the SilverLeaf or KIB system.
 The "Furnace" mode will appear in all four zones, but only three are active.